 An LED strip light runs along the top of the upper shelf to provide extra lighting at night.

-For the backsplash we chose a simple hexagon pattern in matte white that we finished with a premixed grout in off-white.
-The design adds dimension to the space without being overwhelming.
+For the back splash, we chose a simple hexagon pattern in matte white and finished it with premixed grout in off-white.
+The hex design adds dimension to the space without being overwhelming.

 Although the shelves are mostly filled with dishes and kitchen items, I couldn’t help but add a little reminder of Montana with one of my favorite scented candles in the scent ‘Montana Forest’.